|

 seldom.
 He could also repeat from memory many choice passages of the Old

 Testament and whole Psalms in the Hebrew language.
-Even the Chaldaic he knew a little. and
+Even the Chaldaic he knew

-could read and write the Aramaic language.
-Being naturally very ambitious and
+a little. and could read and write the Aramaic

-proud, his mind became fully possessed of the one determination of becoming a
+possessed of the one determination of becoming a Rabbi, not an ordinary

-Rabbi, not an ordinary Rabbi, such as one meets every day, but a great Rabbi.
+Rabbi, such as one meets every day, but a great Rabbi. such

-such as those who had immortalized their names and
+as those who had immortalized their names and imprinted their thoughts upon

-imprinted their thoughts upon the pages of the Talmud.
-Fired with this
+the pages of the Talmud.
+Fired with this desire. he

-desire. he studied the Talmud day and night and soon
+studied the Talmud day and night and soon became so proficient in it that he

-became so proficient in it that he was able to assist his fellow students and
+was able to assist his fellow students and thus earn a little money for

-thus earn a little money for himself.
-At the age of eleven he was admired for
+himself.
+At the age of eleven he was admired for his astounding knowledge and

-his astounding knowledge and also for his manifest piety.
-He used to read and
+also for his manifest piety.
+He used to read and pray a great deal in secret,

-pray a great deal in secret, fast very often, and be very strict and
+fast very often, and be very strict and scrupulously exact in the discharge

-scrupulously exact in the discharge of all religious duties.
-Plus, he was
+of all religious duties.
+Plus, he was very proud and overbearing claiming

-very proud and overbearing claiming that he knew more than the teacher
+that he knew more than the teacher himself.
+But

 "a haughty spirit Goes before a fall”.
-An
+An unaccountable

-to read the New Testament m secret!
+read the New Testament m secret!
 The words, "I and my father are

 one," however exasperated the boy so much that he hurled the book across